tobyweston/temperature-machine/site/src/main/tut/docs/getting_started.md

 ## Setup the Pi

+For a quick start guide in setting up a new Raspberry Pi, see the [Raspbian Setup](getting_started/raspbian_setup) section.

-Make sure you have the following line in your `/boot/config.txt`.
+Once setup, make sure you have the following line in your `/boot/config.txt`.
 It will load the GPIO [1-wire](https://pinout.xyz/pinout/1_wire) driver and any attached temperature sensor should be automatically detected.

     dtoverlay=w1-gpio§